bojieli/AdaptThink/README.md

 <a name="adapt_think"></a>
 ## 🤖️ AdaptThink
 We present **AdapThink**, a novel reinforcement learning (RL) algorithm that enables reasoning models to adaptively choose between **Thinking** and **NoThinking** modes according to the difficulty of each input problem, thereby achieving automatic hybrid reasoning.
-Specifically, the model engages in thinking only when the problem is determined to be challenging; for other simple question, it will bypass the thinking process and directly produce a concise final solution.
+Specifically, the model engages in thinking only when the problem is determined to be challenging; for other simple questions, it will bypass the thinking process and directly produce a concise final solution.
 This approach substantially reduces inference costs while further improving overall performance.
 <img width="1327" alt="image" src="https://github.com/user-attachments/assets/35f62f31-3210-4f11-98cb-06d73e0231e8" />